2018 Florida State Seminoles football team

 The 2018 Florida State Seminoles football team represented Florida State University during the 2018 NCAA Division I FBS football season.
 The Seminoles were led by first-year head coach Willie Taggart and played their home games at Doak Campbell Stadium.
 They competed as members of the Atlantic Division of the Atlantic Coast Conference.

 The Seminoles finished the season with a losing record for the first time since 1976, missing a bowl game for the first time since 1981.
-Linebacker Brian Burns went on to be selected in the first round of the NFL Draft, with defensive tackle Demarcus Christmas being selected in the sixth round.
+Linebacker Brian Burns went on to be selected in the first round of the NFL draft, with defensive tackle Demarcus Christmas being selected in the sixth round.

-Previous season

-The Seminoles finished the 2017 season 7–6, 3–5 in ACC play, to finish in sixth place in the Atlantic Division.
-They received a bid to the Independence Bowl where they defeated Southern Miss.
-Following the regular season, Jimbo Fisher left the program to become head coach of the Texas A&M Aggies.